 Signing up for The World Of Hyatt Credit Card from Chase–and earning its sign-up bonus–is probably the quickest way to rack up points with Hyatt.
 But even beyond earning the sign-up bonus, you’ll be able to earn points with Hyatt on your regular spending.
 Here’s how:

--Earn up to 50,000 Bonus Points – 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening then earn an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening – free nights start at 5,000 points
+–Earn up to 60,000 Bonus Points – 30,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, 2 Bonus Points per $1 spent on purchases that earn 1 Bonus Point, up to $15,000 in the first 6 months of account opening – free nights start at 5,000 points

 -Earn 9 points total per $1 spent at Hyatt – 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 you can earn as a World of Hyatt member